-If a student who receives special education services is suspended for 10 or more days in a school year, FCPS must continue to provide services that enable the student to continue to work in the general education curriculum and progress toward meeting his or her IEP goals.
+If a student who receives special education services is suspended for 10 or more days in a school year, FCPS must provide services that enable the student to continue to work in the general education curriculum and progress toward meeting their IEP goals.
 This may be done through home-based services or another arrangement agreed to by the IEP team.
 In addition, a manifestation determination review (MDR) must be held as soon as possible, but no later than the 10th day of suspension.